JPEG 2000: Legal status

-This provides an updated context of JPEG 2000 legal status in 2019, showing that since 2016, though ISO and IEC deny any responsibility in any hidden patent rights other than those identified in the above mentioned ISO databases, the risk of such a patent claim on ISO 15444-1 and its discrete wavelet transform algorithm appears to be low.

 Related standards

 Several additional parts of the JPEG 2000 standard exist; amongst them are ISO/IEC 15444-2:2000, JPEG 2000 extensions defining the .jpx file format, featuring for example Trellis quantization, an extended file format and additional color spaces, ISO/IEC 15444-4:2000, the reference testing and ISO/IEC 15444-6:2000, the compound image file format (.jpm), allowing compression of compound text/image graphics.

 Extensions for secure image transfer, JPSEC (ISO/IEC 15444-8), enhanced error-correction schemes for wireless applications, JPWL (ISO/IEC 15444-11) and extensions for encoding of volumetric images, JP3D (ISO/IEC 15444-10) are also already available from the ISO.

 JPIP protocol for streaming JPEG 2000 images

 In 2005, a JPEG 2000–based image browsing protocol, called JPIP was published as ISO/IEC 15444-9.
 Within this framework, only selected regions of potentially huge images have to be transmitted from an image server on the request of a client, thus reducing the required bandwidth.

 JPEG 2000 data may also be streamed using the ECWP and ECWPS protocols found within the ERDAS ECW/JP2 SDK.